-Spain passes bill granting amnesty to Catalan separatists
+Spain passes bill granting amnesty to Catalan secessionists

-Act of pardon draws a line under political turmoil sparked by separatist drive, but could face further legal hurdles.
+Act of pardon draws a line under political turmoil set off by secessionist drive, but could face further legal hurdles.

-Spain’s parliament has green-lighted a bill granting amnesty to hundreds of Catalan separatists involved in a botched breakaway bid seven years ago.
+Spain’s parliament has greenlighted a bill granting amnesty to hundreds of Catalan secessionists involved in a botched breakaway bid seven years ago.

-The controversial bill, passed 177-172 on Thursday, will see courts annul the legal records of hundreds of officials and activists involved in crimes related to Catalonia‘s separatist push from 2011, paving the way for a return of the movement’s exiled leader, Carles Puigdemont.
+The controversial bill, passed 177-172 on Thursday, will see courts annul the legal records of hundreds of officials and activists involved in crimes related to Catalonia‘s secessionists push from 2011, paving the way for a return of the movement’s exiled leader, Carles Puigdemont.

 Keep readinglist of 3 items